DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

   warnings.warn (...)".
 It means that the package 'setuptools' isn't in the proper version for ros2, you can resolve (according to [ros.answer](https://answers.ros.org/question/396439/setuptoolsdeprecationwarning-setuppy-install-is-deprecated-use-build-and-pip-and-other-standards-based-tools/)) with the next command (only ROS2 Humble):

         pip install setuptools==58.2.

+- If a yaml file seems to not be loading the parameters, you can check for the next options:
+  - ```[WARNING] [launch_ros.actions.node]: Parameter file path is not a file: ...``` If you receive this warn, you should check the *share* path and watch for the real location of the yaml file, for example, if it is in the *config* dir or the directory you specified in the launch.
+  - Pay attentation to the namespaces, if you are sure the name of the node and the execution is done properly, maybe you mistype something in the namespace section or you have to use a namespace as the topic, service (...) was launched inside one.

 # Resources